Insurgency in the Preševo Valley: Aftermath

-About 400 Albanians surrendered to KFOR and another 150 to Serbian police.
+About 400 UÇPMB fighters surrendered to KFOR and another 150 to Serbian police.
 They were not charged for war crimes according to the Čović Plan and Končulj Agreement.
-Most of UÇPMB members joined the AKSH and the NLA's war in Macedonia, while others joined newly formed Liberation Army of Eastern Kosovo.
-Because of lack of members LAEK is not active.
+Most of the UÇPMB members joined the Albanian National Army (ANA) and the National Liberation Army's war in Macedonia, while others joined newly formed Liberation Army of Eastern Kosovo.
+Because of its lack of members, the LAEK is not active.
 Several attacks on the Serb forces and civilians were recorded after the end of the war.

-After reoccupation of GSZ, Serbia separated it into 3 sectors.
-The sector B is stretching from Medveđa to the border with Republic of Macedonia.
-It is controlled by 4th Land Force Brigade situated in the city of Vranje.
+After the reoccupation of GSZ, Serbia separated it into 3 sectors.
+Sector B streches from Medveđa to the border with Republic of Macedonia and is controlled by 4th Land Force Brigade situated in the city of Vranje.
 There are about eleven bases in this area.
-In 2009 largest military base in Serbia, Cepotina, was opened 5 km from Bujanovac.
+In 2009, the largest military base in Serbia, Cepotina, was opened 5 km from Bujanovac.

-In 2002 in Preševo, Medveđa and Bujanovac had 57,595 ethnic Albanians.
+In 2002, Preševo, Medveđa and Bujanovac had 57,595 ethnic Albanians.
 However, they boycotted the 2011 census, so only 6,000 people were recorded.
-It is estimated that Preševo Valley today has around 50,000 Albanians.
-Since the year 2002, has been low intensity skirmishes and illegal logging incidences in the Preevo valley since the end of the conflict which have resulted in many casualties.
+It is estimated that Preševo Valley today has around 50,000 ethnic Albanians.
+Since 2002, there have been low intensity skirmishes and illegal logging incidences in the Preševo valley since the end of the conflict, resulting in many casualties.

 Casualties and displacement

 During the conflict, 18 members of the Yugoslav security forces were killed and 68 were wounded.
-Eight ethnic Serbian civilians were also killed.
+Eight ethnic Serb civilians were also killed.
 Some of the deaths were caused by mines.
 Serbia has alleged that several Serbs were tortured and killed in detention camps.
 In 2013, UÇPMB veterans erected a memorial with the names of 27 insurgents who were killed in the conflict.
-A further 400 were reported to have surrendered to KFOR.
 Seven ethnic Albanian civilians were also killed.
 Two United Nations observers were wounded, according to reports.

 2002–2004 violence

 Low-intensity clashes continued over the next years.
-Chronology of most important events:
+Below is the chronology of important events: